qgis/QGIS-Documentation/docs/user_manual/print_composer/create_output.rst

    PDF Export Options

-.. note:: Since QGIS 3.10, with GDAL 3, GeoPDF export is supported, and a number of GeoPDF specific options are available:
+.. note:: GeoPDF export is supported, and a number of GeoPDF specific options are available:

    * :guilabel:`Format` (GeoPDF format - there are some GeoPDF variations),
    * :guilabel:`Include multiple map themes` (specify map themes to include),